r-chong/DreamlandAI/README.md

 ## My Experience with Langchain
 Working with Langchain has been a great experience.
 The library offers an intuitive and powerful way of generating text using AI models, allowing me to experiment with different styles and structures, resulting in a more engaging gaming experience.
 In particular I focused on the chaining feature, which I used to chain together the initial prompt to the adventure itself, and the latter chaining to decision-making chain.

-Moreover, Langchain's robust performance and scalability made it possible to handle varying levels of complexity in the narrative.
-I also appreciated the active community of developers who were always ready to offer help and share their insights.

-Overall, it has been a great experience!!

 ## How to Run
 To run the game, follow these steps: